B-Salinas/B-Salinas/README.md

 - Graduated with a B.S. in Mathematics and a Minor in Philosophy from <a href="https://www.stedwards.edu"> St. Edward's University </a> .
 - Attended <a href="https://www.appacademy.io">App Academy</a>, 1400+ hour full-stack software engineering bootcamp.

-Currently learning Ruby, Solidity, and Ethereum.
-I like math, 3D-art, and minimalism.
-And some of my favorite skills include JavaScript, Python, SQL/PostgreSQL, React with Chakra-UI, Postman, Figma, Notion, and Markdown.
+Currently learning Ruby and Solidity.
+I like math, art, and learning.
+And some of my favorite skills right now are JavaScript, Python, SQL/PostgreSQL, React with Chakra-UI, Postman, Figma, Notion, and Markdown.

 <p>
-And in my free time, I can be found outside walking or reading ––– I'm currently reading "The 7 Habits of Highly Effective People" by Stephen R. Covey.
+And in my free time, I can be found outside walking or reading ––– currently alternating between "The 7 Habits of Highly Effective People" by Stephen R. Covey and "Love in the Time of Cholera" by Gabriel García Márquez.
 </p>

 ***